twillis209/gps_cpp/README.md

 ## CLI programs

 We compute the GPS test statistic for p-values from a pair of GWAS using the `computeGpsCLI` application.
 We generate null realisations of the GPS test statistic with the `permuteTraitsCLI` application.
+You can see the use of these programs in the `snakemake` pipeline for our publication 'Accurate detection of shared genetic architecture from GWAS summary statistics in the small-sample context' at https://github.com/twillis209/gps_paper_pipeline

 ## The need to perturb the p-values